Best Privacy-First Employee Monitoring Software 2026 — gStride AI

 Design signal.
 A tool that ships with screenshots on by default and asks an admin to disable them is surveillance-first; a tool that ships with screenshots off and requires a deliberate, purposeful activation is privacy-first.
 That default state is the single most useful evaluation signal in this shortlist.

-Our bias, stated upfront
+Our recommendation and our position, stated upfront

 If you need to go deeper on individual vendor comparisons, start with the Insightful alternatives for privacy-first teams piece or the Time Doctor alternative without screenshots guide, both of which cover specific switch paths in more detail.